isomerpages/moe-geylangmtdpri/_useful-links/Annual Publication.md

 permalink: /useful-links/annual-publication/
 description: ""
 ---
-Please click on the following to view the PDF version of our school newsletter:
+Please click on the following to view the e-version of our school newsletter:

 [GM Speaks 2022](https://online.fliphtml5.com/qpmiu/tkjq/)